 or follow us @foodbeverageMA

-We are currently planning our next events.
+We are currently planning our webinars/workshops for 2018.
 Check back or email us

 for more information, or let us know if you are interested in hosting a workshop.

-Stories of food and beverage businesses that are greening their bottom line:
+Stories of other food and beverage businesses that are greening their bottom line:

 - Stop & Shop (host of our April 2017 workshop) green energy facility generates heat and power from food waste